 Top 5 Things I Miss The Most About Rapid City

 After 25 magnificent years of living in the great state of South Dakota, I left for a small condo in some of the highest peaks of the Rocky Mountains.
-While my views here are pretty fabulous and I’ve never found better snowshoeing or skiing, I can honestly say there are things you can only find in Rapid City and the Black Hills.
+While my views here are pretty fabulous, I can honestly say there are things you can only find in Rapid City and the Black Hills.
 Here are the top five things I am the most homesick about.

 1. The Needles

 Seriously, in all my travels I have never found rock formations as beautiful and unique as the granite spires in Custer State Park.
 I live on the base of a freaking mountain, and I’m still not as impressed as driving through Custer State Park.